oesteban/hcph-sops/docs/processing/preprocessing.md

         While we describe the run through the report as linear, often inspecting other reportlets can help make a decision about the exclusion criteria related to the reportlet at hand.
         As such, we encourage you to jump back and forth between visualizations as much as needed.

+### Anatomical preprocessing assessment

-- [ ] Scroll down to the next section entitled `Anatomical conformation` and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#anatomical-conformation).
+- [ ] Assess the "Anatomical conformation" section and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#anatomical-conformation).
-- [ ] Scroll down to the first mosaic (brain mask and brain tissue segmentation) and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-brain-tissue-segmentation-of-the-t1w).
+- [ ] Assess the mosaic showing the calculated brain mask and brain tissue segmentation, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-brain-tissue-segmentation-of-the-t1w).
-- [ ] Scroll down to the dynamic visualization of the spatial normalization and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#spatial-normalization-of-the-anatomical-t1w-reference).
+- [ ] Visualize the spatial normalization flickering mosaic, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#spatial-normalization-of-the-anatomical-t1w-reference).
-- [ ] Scroll down to the next mosaic (surface reconstruction) and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#surface-reconstruction).
+- [ ] Assess the surface reconstruction mosaic, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#surface-reconstruction).
+### Assessment of fMRI Preprocessing

-- [ ] Scroll down to the functional section, starting with the textual summary and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#textual-summary).
+- [ ] Scrutinize the textual summary and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#textual-summary).
-- [ ] Next, apply the [exclusion criteria](qaqc-criteria-preprocessed.md#t2-map) for the T2* map mosaic.
+- [ ] Visualize the T2* map mosaic, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#t2-map).
-- [ ] Scroll down to the histogram of T2* gray-matter values and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#t2-gray-matter-values).
+- [ ] Check the T2* gray-matter intensity histogram, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#t2-gray-matter-values).
-- [ ] Visualize the dynamic visualization of the co-registration by hovering your mouse on the image to make it toggle and removing it from the image for pausing.
-Apply the [exclusion criteria](qaqc-criteria-preprocessed.md#alignment-of-functional-and-anatomical-mri-data).
+- [ ] Visualize the dynamic visualization of the co-registration, apply the [exclusion criteria](qaqc-criteria-preprocessed.md#alignment-of-functional-and-anatomical-mri-data).
+    Flickering between T1w and BOLD images is active while hovering your mouse on the mosaic area.
-- [ ] Visualize the next mosaic and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-anatomicaltemporal-compcor-rois).
+- [ ] Visualize the next mosaic displaying regions of interest (ROIs) where nuisance series are estimated, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-anatomicaltemporal-compcor-rois).
-- [ ] Skip to the BOLD summary and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#bold-summary).
+- [ ] Visualize the carpet plot and nuisance signals panel, and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#bold-summary).
-- [ ] Scroll down to the heatmap and use it to [choose the regressors](qaqc-criteria-preprocessed.md#correlations-among-nuisance-regressors) you will include in the nuisance regression model.
+- [ ] Visualize the confound correlation heatmap and use it to [choose the regressors](qaqc-criteria-preprocessed.md#correlations-among-nuisance-regressors) you will include in the nuisance regression model.
-- [ ] Verify that no error is reported in the "Errors" section.
+- [ ] Verify that no errors are reported within the "Errors" section.

+If errors or quality issues are encountered, find the issue corresponding to that session in the dataset's repository and report a comprehensive description of the problems.
-If there is, follow the procedure described in the appendage "Not all *fMRIPrep* derivatives were generated".
+In case of *fMRIPrep* failure, follow the procedure described above "Not all *fMRIPrep* derivatives were generated".

 !!! warning "Immediately report images deemed *exclude*, as an issue in the dataset's repository"